henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/7-PageBuilder-with-ACF-Flexible-Content.md

 - Always make sure to have `Show in GraphQL` to be turned on.
 - Inside the flexible content field we add layouts with some fields like in the picture above.
 We add two for now: `Hero` and `TextBlock`
 - The **name** of the layout usually is something with underscore, like `text_block`.
 This will then transform into `textBlock` in your GraphQL schema.
-- At **Hide on screen** make sure you selected `Content Editor`.
-This will hide the default editor on the pages where we use the page builder.

 ### 3.)
 Update your Pages